 I have to be honest here, when I first saw the trailer for Get Out, I legitimately thought it was a joke, like seriously.
 It looked so ridiculous that when I saw Jordan Peele’s name on it, I thought it was a confirmed troll job.
-To my surprise, it wasn’t a joke and I thought to myself “ok good one, you got me…it’s serious???
-Oh dear God…” If you can imagine my shock of this being a real film, then you can imagine my shock that the film came out to rave reviews and no critics have written a negative review about it on Rotten Tomatoes thus far…not a single one.
+Then you can imagine my shock that the film came out to rave reviews and no critics have written a negative review about it on Rotten Tomatoes thus far…not a single one.
 Given the racial commentary in this film, reviewers were basically walking on landmines in the way they talked about it.
 News of IMDB shutting down its message boards and Reddit censoring comments pointing out the elephant in the room, I wondered if people truly enjoyed this film or where they were too afraid to be ‘that guy’ so they went to score political brownie points.
 There was only one left to do and that was to watch it for myself.
-Was Jordan Peele’s praise was justified or critics were drowning in a sea of white guilt.
-The answer is Jordan Peele took advantage of white guilt to make a damn good movie.

 Get Out is a Blumhouse horror film about an interracial couple meeting her side of the family for the first time.
 The film takes both sides of a couple’s uncertainties and plays off of them to create tension and suspense.
 When it comes to a white woman dating a black man, both worry about being accepted and presenting prejudices to the other side.
 With such an unconformable topic, the idea of turning this into a horror film was actually pretty genius.
 Chris (Daniel Kaluuya) and Rose (Allison Williams) drive to her parents’ house and while they are welcoming and accepting, something feels off about the engagement, noticeably the black workers on the property act like they are in a trance.
 As the film progresses, Chris starts to see that there is something wrong with Rose’s family, her brother seems aggressive, her father seems untrustworthy and her mother has the ability to force people into a state of hypnosis, so you can see good things are about to occur.